 The first thing you must do to get to Choquequirao from Lima is to get to Cusco.
 Here are three options.

-Take a bus or a quick flight to Arequipa from Lima to witness the incredible architecture built with white volcanic stone.
+Take a bus or a quick flight from Lima to Arequipa to witness the incredible architecture built with white volcanic stone.
 After a day or two and plenty of culinary tastings, head to Puno, where you can take a boat ride on the floating islands of Lake Titicaca.
 From Puno, the so-called Folk Capital of Peru, the city of Cusco is only an hour away by plane.

 Three trails lead to Choquequirao: one from Cachora, one from Huanipaca, and another from Yanama.